 We’re Ready to Set Up and Test Your System

-We are here to help you set up your system for touring and to make sure your participants will hear your tour guides.
+We are here to help you set up your audio tour guide system for touring and to make sure your participants will hear your tour guides.
 In addition, the tests we perform will confirm that you have chosen the right equipment for your group size.
 You can email or call us if you have any questions about selecting the right tour guide microphone and headsets or to schedule your next set-up appointment.